Why Research?

 * URES:399X courses are administered by the Office of Undergraduate Research and can be used by JMC majors to fulfill the SCRIPT requirement for research mentored by faculty outside the School of Journalism and Mass Communication (e.g. second area of study).

 For independent study courses that offer a range of credit options, students may self-select the number of semester hours to enroll in.
-Prior to registration, students and faculty mentors should discuss the anticipated research activities and agree upon an appropriate number of earned semester hours.
+Prior to registration, students and faculty mentors should agree upon an appropriate number of semester hours to be earned.
+See credit guidelines in Frequently Asked Questions.

-Students have the option to register for 0 s.h. with no fees if they don’t want or need additional credits to meet minimum graduation requirements.
-Registering for 0 s.h. still provides transcript documentation for research activities and fulfills the SCRIPT experiential learning requirement.
+Students have the option to register for 0 s.h. if they don’t need the additional credit to meet graduation requirements.
+Registering for 0 s.h. provides transcript documentation for research activities and fulfills the SCRIPT experiential learning requirement.
 Students should register for 0 s.h. if they:

 • Are being paid in a research position